caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 url: "https://caltechlibrary.github.io/t2t3_dataset_web_app/presentation1.html"
 ---

-# Dataset and a Web Components
+# Welcome to Dataset and a Web Components

+- Dataset provides a turn key web static service and JSON API
+- Extending HTML elements using Web Components

 ## What we'll do